Preparing for a Recording Studio Session: Do’s & Don’ts for Singers

 #4 Practice harmonies

 Do you want the song to have backing vocals or any additional instruments?
-Deciding this before you visit the studio will make life easier for the producer if he knows everything in advance.
+Deciding this before you record vocals will make life easier for the producer if he knows everything in advance.

 #5 Polish the song for recording